days

 Dr. Haver outlines, below, some of the things you can do to manage the symptoms.
 It is also important to have an open and honest conversation with your healthcare provider about the specific symptoms you are facing.

-When PCOS and Menopause Meet: What to Expect
+When PCOS And Menopause Meet: What To Expect

 Symptoms can be very similar.
 When women with PCOS go through perimenopause and menopause, they may experience symptoms of both conditions at the same time.